Why run this experiment

 The prompting system that worked

-With that brief, hit rate was around 80% — meaning 4 in 5 posts were publishable without edits.
-Without it, hit rate was closer to 40%.
+With that brief, hit rate was around 80%.
+Without it, closer to 40%.

 Would I recommend this workflow?